wp-data-sync/wp-data-sync-woocommerce/readme.txt

 = How many objects can I sync each month? =

 WP Data Sync can sync as many objects as you need.
-However, the business license includes up to 10,000 objects per month.
 Your account is auto-scaled depending on how many objects you sync.

 = Is my data private or do other users have access to my data? =